Quick note: this post has been updated as of spring, 2019.

 Are you looking for a big college, medium, or a small one?
 Do you understand the difference, and how it will impact you academically?
 Will it impact your ability to graduate with the major in which you are most interested – in four years?

 What kind of academic experience fits your learning style?
 What will class size be in your first two years?
 Will you have access to professors?
 Which colleges will allow you to explore a broad spectrum of courses that are most exciting to you?
 What would be required for you to graduate from each college with your major (ie some colleges will require you to take a foreign language to graduate; some students see this as a “no way!”)?
+We go through this learning style inventory quiz with our clients, just to get them to start thinking about what kind of learning environment will help them succeed.

 Is the quality of the education a good fit for you?
 While you might think this is difficult to measure, you can look at a few things: